Articulated Places By Edie Marshall

-Six paintings by Carolyn Caldwell were made in 2015 as apart of the Artist Residency program.
-The images were reproduced as note cards and sold by PWSS as a legacy donated by Carolyn Caldwell in support of the work of Prairie Wind & Silver Sage
+Six paintings by Carolyn Caldwell were made in 2015 as part of the Artist Residency program.
+The images were reproduced as note cards and sold by PWSS as a legacy donated by Carolyn Caldwell in support of the work of Prairie Wind & Silver Sage.

 Bonnie A. Conly – Grasswood, SK; July 4-14